srstanic/dev.srdanstanic.com/_posts/2021-03-24-swift-protocol-types-and-naming.md

 }
 ```

 But getting back to the `Sequence` example, naming the `Iterator` as such doesn't sound quite right, because the `Iterator` doesn't fit the *is something* category.
-Apple docs summarize the `Iterator` type like this:
+Apple's documentation summarizes the `Iterator` type like this:

 > A type that supplies the values of a sequence one at a time.